Use Cases

 for Redshift or Postgres.

-Note: Because the resulting dynamic dimension is type: string
+Because the resulting dynamic dimension is type: string

 , dimension fill cannot be applied to the dimension in an Explore.

-Dynamic Measures
+Dynamic measures

 A similar approach can be applied to measures.
-This is especially useful when you have a group of related metrics that you may not want to display individually in the field picker, or that you wish to display dynamically on a Look or dashboard, based on user selection.
+This is especially useful when you have a group of related metrics that you may not want to display individually in the field picker or that you wish to display dynamically on a Look or dashboard, based on user selection.

-parameter: metric_selector { type: string allowed_value: { label: "Total Revenue" value: "total revenue" } allowed_value: { label: "First-Time Shopper Revenue" value: "total_first_purchase_revenue" } allowed_value: { label: "Returning Shopper Revenue" value: "total_returning_shopper_revenue" } }
+parameter: metric_selector { type: string allowed_value: { label: "Total Revenue" value: "total_revenue" } allowed_value: { label: "First-Time Shopper Revenue" value: "total_first_purchase_revenue" } allowed_value: { label: "Returning Shopper Revenue" value: "total_returning_shopper_revenue" } }

 measure: metric { label_from_parameter: metric_selector type: number value_format: "$0.0,\"K\"" sql: CASE WHEN {% parameter metric_selector %} = 'total_revenue' THEN ${total_revenue} WHEN {% parameter metric_selector %} = 'total_first_purchase_revenue' THEN ${total_first_purchase_revenue} WHEN {% parameter metric_selector %} = 'total_returning_shopper_revenue' THEN ${total_returning_shopper_revenue} ELSE NULL END ;; }